fernandoadc/utme_tutorial_vagas_fernando/Readme.md

 df_filtered_level2 = pd.concat(L)
 ```

-The SubcategoryGenerator in UTME is essential for unsupervised taxonomy expansion, creating subcategories within predefined categories.
-For example, if the TaxonomyClassifier identifies a document under "Gender-based Hate Speech," the SubcategoryGenerator can generate subcategories like "Sexual Harassment Language" or "Body-shaming" based on the document content.
-This unsupervised approach enables the system to discover subtopics without labeled data, enhancing exploratory analysis and taxonomy development.
+The SubcategoryGenerator in UTME is essential for unsupervised taxonomy expansion by creating subcategories within predefined categories.
+For example, if the TaxonomyClassifier identifies a document under "Social Media Strategy", the SubcategoryGenerator can generate subcategories such as "Social Media Profile Management" based on the content of the document.
+This unsupervised approach allows the system to discover subtopics without labeled data, improving exploratory analysis and taxonomy development.

 Access df_filtered_level2 to see the mapping result for each document.